-Contributor: written by Azure Acres clinical team member Ryan Poling, M.A.
+Contributor: Azure Acres clinical team member Ryan Poling, M.A.

 Many people understand the need to be careful when disposing of certain items: car tires, batteries, engine oil, and the like.
 Care is required when getting rid of these items because they are potentially toxic or harmful if not handled correctly.
 While many people do not immediately think of them as such, prescription medications also fall into this same category of items.
 It is important to know how to properly dispose of unused prescription drugs.

 No matter the source, these medications require a person to be conscientious when disposing of them.
 While one’s initial impulse may be to throw the medications in the trash (which is appropriate at times, as discussed later in this article), certain medications require a bit of extra care when a person is through with them.

 FDA Rules to Dispose of Unused Prescription Drugs

 The U.S. Food and Drug Administration (FDA) has published a set of guidelines for disposing of prescription medications.
 Unsurprisingly, different medications require different methods of disposal.
 So how does one safely throw away old prescription drugs?

 According to the FDA, it is important to dispose of unneeded medications sooner rather than later.
 The longer the medication stays in a person’s medicine cabinet, the greater the potential for it to cause harm to someone else through accidental ingestion or intentional misuse.

 Many communities provide medicine take-back programs whereby residents of those communities can call local agencies, such as police stations and waste management companies, and inquire about medication disposal options.

 For controlled medications and those with greater potential for abuse, individuals can contact the U.S. Drug Enforcement Agency (DEA) and inquire about collection sites.

 These sites are locations registered with the DEA, commonly pharmacies and law enforcement facilities, that take unused medications and pass them along to authorities for proper disposal.